 Located just a 5-min walk from the centre of Obergurgl, this comfortable hotel boasts panoramic views over the Otztaler Alps.

-Your final day of the tour begins with a scenic bus journey over the spectacular Timmelsjoch pass into Italy (1 hour).
+Morning 09:00 transfer over the spectacular Timmelsjoch pass into Italy.
 From here follow the E5 trail steadily downhill into the Passeiertal valley.
-Walk through the pretty hamlets of Rabenstein and Moos.
+Walkthrough the pretty hamlets of Rabenstein and Moos.
 Continue through the dramatic Passer Gorge Trail to St. Leonhard.
-Catch a bus to the typically South Tyrolean town of Merano, where you can relax and celebrate your Alpine crossing with a delicious dinner and drink in the town center.
+Catch a bus to the typically South Tyrolean town of Merano, where you can relax and celebrate your Alpine crossing with a delicious dinner and drink in the town centre.

 A place of relaxation and well-being in Merano's greenest and most beautiful area between the botanical garden of Castle Trauttmansdorff and the old town with the thermal baths.
 Rooms are carefully furnished, television, telephone, safe, bathroom with shower, bidet, hairdryer, 2 floors with private balcony.

 The rooms are equipped with TV, telephone, safe, minibar, hairdryer and free Wi-Fi.
 The hotel has a restaurant, bar and offers a pool and various spa services.

 The modern and family-run boutique hotel Aurora is located on the waterfront in the heart of the spa town of Merano.